 Our Students and Graduates

-- Health coaches for nutrition, mindfulness, chronic disease management, and workplace wellness apps (including Lantern, Vida, Livzo, and FareWell)
+- Health coaches for nutrition, mindfulness, chronic disease management, and workplace wellness apps (including Lantern, Vida, and Better Therapeutics).

-- Health coaches and administrators at hospitals, clinics, corporations, and integrative health organizations (including One Medical, Alameda Health System, and Max Hospital System)
+- Health coaches and administrators at hospitals, clinics, corporations, and integrative health organizations (including One Medical, Alameda Health System, and San Francisco General).

-- Writers, bloggers, and researchers on integrative health (including Holistic Primary Care and Find Your Birth Joy)
+- Writers, bloggers, and researchers on integrative health (including Holistic Primary Care, MedAmerica, and Find Your Birth Joy).

-I'm a Wellness Program Manager at Alameda Health System, a large chain of safety net hospitals and ambulatory care facilities in Alameda County.
-I was hired to create the program and manage all aspects of programming for 4700 employees at 9 sites.
+I was hired to create the wellness program at Alameda Health System, and manage all aspects of programming for 4,700 employees at nine sites.
 It's been an exciting adventure to bring a holistic wellness model to an allopathic setting, and test my skills and ingenuity.
 I'm also working on an independent business venture where I focus on how wellness relates to personal fulfillment, food, and activity.
 The faculty in the Integrative Health program represented both the academic and professional sides of various health and wellness disciplines, and gave me strong professional mentors to pursue my goals. ~Toni Sicola

 I work in Mexico City as a bilingual integrative health coach and consultant, with an emphasis on chronic illness: type 2 diabetes, obesity, etc. I also teach yoga and practice Traditional Thai Massage.
 Although the need for this type of work is expanding at an alarming rate here, therapeutic resources are still quite limited.
 Every day I'm excited, delighted, and honored to be a part of this nascent healing community. ~Kelly Guevara